Rexcrazy804/booru.hs/README.md

 # Booru-hs | Extensible Booru Library

 Booru-hs is a piece of software that allows you to categorize your images from various booru sources into folders of

-- Aritsts
+- Artists
 - Copyrights
 - Characters

-each folder contains subfolders for each available value of the attribute, and each subfolder contains images belonging to said attribute value.
+Each folder contains subfolders for each available value of the attribute, and each subfolder contains images belonging to said attribute value.
 The following image should clarify its capabilities